sudarsunkannan/lsm_nvm/README.md

 high overhead) and frequently changing interfaces and implementing our own NVM transactions; <br> transactions will be available in the next version instead of simple persistent commits in the current code.

-We are also chaning our thread pool implementation that avoids any core-sharing between threads.
+We are also changing our thread pool implementation that avoids any core-sharing between threads.
 More updates soon.